Limpets & Such

 Organization-wise, I loosely follow Lamb and Hanby (2005).
-I refer to WoRMS for scientific nomenclature and other juicy tidbits; if I use common names, they’re my choice.
+If I use common names they’re my choice.
 Experts cover these limpets and many more in the books, field guides, and identification resources listed at the bottom of the page.

 Let’s have a look at some limpets!